Quick Links

 The funding is ring fenced and may be spent in the following ways:

-• Hiring specialist P.E. teachers or qualified sports coaches to work with primary teachers when teaching P.E.;
+• Hiring specialist P.E. teachers or qualified sports coaches to provide CPD to improve the quality of PE teaching;

-• Supporting and engaging the least active children through new or additional Change4Life sport clubs;
+• Supporting and engaging children through new or additional accessible sports clubs;

 • Paying for professional development opportunities in P.E./sport (including providing cover to release teachers);